melanieoyarzun/stars_website/content/collection/_index.md

   sidebar:
     author:
     description: "
+  **This website is a complement to the poster presented at [EUSN 2022](https://eusn2022.org) - 6th European Conference on Social Networks and is a work in progress**

+    \n

-  In this study: **Social Interactions and School Coexistence in Public Elementary Schools’ Neurodiverse Classrooms**  we aim to better understand the role of neurodivergencies in social relationships in educational contexts.
+  In this study: **Social Interactions and School Coexistence in Public Elementary Schools’ Neurodiverse Classrooms**  we aim to better understand the role of neurodiversity in social relationships in educational contexts.

   \n